 1. Methods: Descriptive statistics are displayed in both tabular and graphical formats.
 In Table 1, mean and standard deviation of fibrinogen levels are presented by serum C reactive protein (CRP) level and previous history of cardiovascular disease (CVD).
 CRP level was defined as low, intermediate, or high based on the Mayo Clinic recommendations for risk of CVD.
 In the figure below, points are color-coded by history of CVD (blue for those with prior CVD and orange for those without).
 Lowess smooths are also displayed, both for groups defined by prior CVD and for the combined sample.
 Subjects missing CRP, fibrinogen, or previous history of disease variables were excluded.

 Results: Serum CRP measurements were missing for 68 subjects (18 with prior history of CVD, 49 without prior history of CVD, 1 with a missing value for previous CVD).
 Fibrinogen measurements were missing for 86 subjects (25 with a prior history of CVD, 60 without a prior history of CVD, and 1 with a missing value).
 The 4899 subjects with non-missing CRP, fibrinogen, and history of CVD are included in both table 1 and the figure below.
 It appears that those with a prior history of CVD tend to have a slightly higher mean fibrinogen level across CRP levels.
 Higher CRP level also appears to correspond to a higher mean fibrinogen level, regardless of disease history.
 The consistent upward trend in mean fibrinogen across increasing CRP across both disease categories suggests that prior history of CVD is not an effect modifier and that there is a potential association between CRP and fibrinogen.
 Similarities in the lowess smooth by disease group also do not suggest any effect modification and the upward slope of those lowess smooths suggests a potential positive association between CRP and fibrinogen.
+Good!

 Table 1.
 Descriptive statistics of Fibrinogen Levels by CRP level and History of CVD.